ays14/innovaccer-hackercamp-19/README.md

 2. Create `.env` file as per the sample `EXAMPLE.env` file in the root of your project.

-*Lines beginning with '#' are comments and are not required in `.env`*

-> By default, the working environmet, 'env' is set equal to 'development'
+*Lines beginning with '#' are comments and are not required in `.env` By default, the working environment, 'env' is set equal to 'development'*

  3. If you are working behind a **Proxy Server** then uncomment all the proxy blocks in the code and configure proxy configuration in `.env`.

  4. Use `npm` or `yarn` to install dependencies for the project
 ```bash
 yarn